Maryyyyyyy/Udemy-Python-learning/2022 Master in Core python/Notes.md

 - **Sequence**: in which items are organized in well form and have their own index number, eg: list, tuple,string
 - **Non-sequence**: not arranged in well form and does not have own index number, eg: set, dictionary
 - [Sequence data type](Python%20exercise/Day%208%20Data%20types/Sequence.py)
+- Non-sequence data type cannot have duplicate data, sequence data type can have duplicate data.

 > Categories of data types in python
 - text-based data type